DaniDev94/bouncing-ball-rive-animation/README.md

 # bouncing-ball-rive-animation
-First test with Rive ( the new standard for interactive graphics ) in which the workflow between the design department and the development department is checked
+First test with Rive ( the new standard for interactive graphics ) in which the workflow between the design department and the development department is checked.
+All the integration has been done with Vanilla js, HTML5 and LESS.